MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-nodejs-app-studio.md

 # Build your first Microsoft Teams app using Node.js

-In this tutorial, you will learn how to create your very first Microsoft Teams app using Node.js.
+In this tutorial, you will learn how to build your very first Microsoft Teams app using Node.js.
 It also walks you through the steps to:

 * Prepare your environment
 * Get prerequisites